A toolbox for jurisdictions of all sizes and forms.

 The planning toolbox

-This toolbox will help planners incorporate health into comprehensive plans required or encouraged under various policy directives.
+This toolbox helps planners incorporate health into comprehensive plans required or encouraged under various policy directives.
 Each community can customize tools to fit their unique needs, aspirations, health priorities, disparities and existing resources.